lvmarch/OGG-SFDA/README.md

-# Orthogonal Gradient Guided Test-Time Training (OGG-TTT)
+# Orthogonal Gradient Guided Test-Time Training for Source-Free Domain Adaptation in Echocardiographic Video Segmentation (OGG-SFDA)

 This repository will host the official code for the paper: